Hornbill-Docs/esp-config/esp-config/customize/service-domains.md

 ### Settings
 * **Catalog**<br>This setting allows you to link the Service Domain to an existing Catalog.
 * **Icon**<br>This associates an icon to this particular Domain.
-This icon maybe be visible within some of the different company pages
+This icon may be visible within some of the different company pages
 * **Enabled**<br>Once enabled, this Service Domain will be available on the company page.
 However, it will not become visible until there is a Domain Page created for it.
-* **Public**<br>If marked as public, the domain page linked to the domain, will be visible to all employee irrespective if they are subscribed to services linked to the domain.
+* **Public**<br>If marked as public, the domain page linked to the domain, will be visible to all employees irrespective of whether they are subscribed to services linked to the domain.
 If not marked as public, the linked domain page will only be visible to employees who are subscribed to services which are linked to the domain
 * **System Domain**<br>This a read only setting that distinguishes between Service Domains that are provided by Hornbill and those that are manually created by you.
 System Domains cannot be deleted.